Exposing the Kubernetes API in a Pod by running kubectl proxy in a sidecar container

 The lengthy instructions for installing kubectl in the sidecar container are taken directly from the Kubernetes documentation.
 If you need the sidecar permanently, it probably makes sense to create a dedicated image.
 (There are also numerous pre-made kubectl images available, e.g., bitnami/kubectl.)

-You can save the above manifest as kubectl_proxy_sidecar_demo.yaml and deploy using kubectl:
+You can save the manifest as kubectl_proxy_sidecar_demo.yaml and deploy it using kubectl:

 kubectl apply -f kubectl_proxy_sidecar_demo.yaml